-Should an offence be recorded on a DBS the designated safeguarding children officer will be responsible for all decisions regarding the applicant's application to volunteer or work with children and young people.
+Should an offence be recorded on a DBS, or any concerns be raised through other means, the LSCO will be responsible for all decisions regarding the applicant's application to volunteer or work with children and young people.

-8.1 Our Policy
+7. Our Policy